 What you need to watch out for with this keto fast food option is the condiments you'll add.
 Ketchup, teriyaki, and honey mustard sauces are out of question when you're eating low carb.
 But mayonnaise, mustard, ranch dressing, and even salsa are all ok.

-In case you feel like ordering a burger without the bun will make you seem like a demanding customer, know that there's no reason to worry.
+In case you feel like ordering a burger without the bun will make you come off as a demanding customer, know that there's no reason to worry.
 Restaurants and fast food places are already familiar with the low-carb diet and most will gladly serve a burger without the carby bun.
 Here are some examples:

 Habit Burger offers Lettuce-Wrapped Double Char Cheeseburgerwith only 11 grams of total carbs and 4 grams of net carbs.
 You also get around 250-270 calories from one serving.